seanbaxter/DirectXShaderCompiler/tools/clang/docs/LibTooling.rst

   #include "clang/Frontend/FrontendActions.h"
   #include "clang/Tooling/CommonOptionsParser.h"
   #include "clang/Tooling/Tooling.h"
-  // Declares llvm::cl::extrahelp.
+  // Declares llvm37::cl::extrahelp.
-  #include "llvm/Support/CommandLine.h"
+  #include "llvm37/Support/CommandLine.h"

   using namespace clang::tooling;
-  using namespace llvm;
+  using namespace llvm37;

   // Apply a custom category to all command-line options so that they are the
   // only ones displayed.